tianiachan/Healthcare_Fraud/README.md

 <img src="https://github.com/tianiachan/Healthcare_Fraud/blob/master/Images/ssHealthCareFraud.JPG">

 # What this is:
-An [Interactive Website](http://www.healthcarefraud.com.us.s3-website-us-west-1.amazonaws.com/) designed to showcase what doctors may be fraudulent using Machine Learning to help predict which health care providers may be fraudulent.
+An [Interactive Website](http://www.healthcarefraud.com.us.s3-website-us-west-1.amazonaws.com/) that used ETL to clean our data and use Machine Learning to accurately predict the amount of fraudulent providers in the US for users searching for providers.

 # Languages Used:
 * Python